 Major influences on his work at Berkeley were Dan Slobin, Susan Ervin-Tripp, and John Gumperz, who were his dissertation advisers.
 In addition, he took classes with George Lakoff, Charles Fillmore, John Searle, and Jürgen Habermas.
 Having an early interest in metaphor and membership categorization, his mentor in the first two years was Eleanor Rosch.
 His interest in metaphor fed into narrative, specifically, how metaphors are used as structuring devices for larger speech units.
 Early work was based on a number of wordless storybooks about a frog, particularly “Frog, where are you?”
 (Mayer, 1969).
 His dissertation project (Bamberg, 1987) was further developed by his dissertation mentor Dan Slobin (together with Ruth Berman) into a large crosslinguistic project on children’s acquisition of, first, tense and aspect, and then narrative in general (Berman & Slobin, 1994).

 In 1981, Michael Bamberg took a lectureship in sociology at the Free University of Berlin where he worked on Martin Kohli’s project on retirement using biographic methods.
 In 1985, while still working on his dissertation, he went to Shanghai, China, to teach German and learn Chinese.
 With his wife, Dr. Nancy Budwig, he had considered starting a large-scale language acquisition project comparing German, English, and Chinese but returned to the USA in 1986 to work at Clark University in Worcester, Massachusetts.
-Dr. Bamberg is at present a professor of psychology at Clark University, and embarking in the Spring of 2013 for a three-year visit to Guangdong University of Foreign Studies as the Yunshan Chair Professor.
+Dr. Bamberg is at present a professor of psychology at Clark University, and just (February 2016) completed a three-year visitorship at Guangdong University of Foreign Studies as the Yunshan Chair Professor.

 (From: Luke Moissinac, Encyclopedia of Applied Linguistics; Published Online 5 December, 2012; DOI: 10.1002/9781405198431.wbeal0075)